navarrothiago/upf-bpf/README.md

 git clone https://github.com/navarrothiago/upf-bpf.git
 ```

+After cloning the repository, configure your [env.sh](env.sh) file (on the repository root folder) to match your dev or test environment, using the [.env.sample.sh](.env.sample.sh) file as a template

 The project use a docker container to build the UPF library.
 The command below will provision the docker image with all the project dependencies.

 > :memo: You'll need the Docker Container Runtime package and the Docker Compose utility to set up the dev or test environment